schoeberl/librelane/docs/source/glossary.md

     A representation of the circuit modeling pre-hardened elements (standard cells and macros) and the connections between them.

-    In OpenLane, Netlists can be in Verilog, where they model cells in ideal conditions and are only interested in verifying the logical correctness of the circuit, or they can be {term}`SPICE netlist`(s), which model more physical conditions.
+    In LibreLane, Netlists can be in Verilog, where they model cells in ideal conditions and are only interested in verifying the logical correctness of the circuit, or they can be {term}`SPICE netlist`(s), which model more physical conditions.